-Appendix 2.
-Equa alities and additional risk factors: 30 Appendix 3.
-Polic ce and Criminal Evidence Act (1984) - Code C: 31 Appendix 4: Flow v chart for raising safeguarding concerns about a child: 32 Appendix 5: Action ons where there are concerns about a child: 33 Appendix 6: Furt her advice on child protection is available from: 34 Appendix 7: Prot ocol for external speakers or organisations at Trust and in schools 35 Appendix 8: Staff fing Ratios and requirements for EYFS settings in schools 37 Appendix 9: Prev rent Risk Assessment 39 Appendix 9.1 Spreadsheet: Example of a Word version of the DFE Prevent Risk Assessment Excel 40 Appendix 9.3 Support available: 46
+15.2 Part 1 KCSIE 2024 29 15.3 Sign to acknowledge understanding of KCSIE 2024 30 15.4 All staff will be aware of 30 16.
+The designated safeguarding lead (DSL): 30 16.1 DSL support.
+30 17.
+OLOL CMAT board responsibilities (inc. investigating manager): 31 18.
+The headteacher responsibilities: 31 19.
+Leadership and management towards an effective culture: 32 Appendix 1.
+Legislation and statutory guidance: Appendix 2.
+Equalities and additional risk factors: Appendix 3.
+Police and Criminal Evidence Act (1984) - Code C: Appendix 4: Flow chart for raising safeguarding concerns about a child: 36 Appendix 5: Actions where there are concerns about a child: Appendix 6: Further advice on child protection is available from: 38 Appendix 7: Protocol for external speakers or organisations at Trust and in schools 39 Appendix 8: Staffing Ratios and requirements for EYFS settings in schools Appendix 9: Prevent Risk Assessment.
+43 Appendix 9.1 Example of a Word version of the Excel, DFE Prevent Risk Assessment Appendix 9.2 Support available: 50